 The rateable value of non-domestic property is fixed in most cases by an independent valuation officer of the Valuation Office Agency.

-Information about this year's Business Rates can be found in the Business rates guide and billing information 2018/19 further guidance can also be found in the Explanatory Notes.
+Information about 2020 2021 Business Rates can be found in the Explanatory Notes.

 The rateable value of non-domestic property is fixed in most cases by an independent valuation officer of the Valuation Office Agency.
 All non-domestic property is revalued every five years.
 From 1 April 2017, the rateable value of a property represents its annual open market rental value as at 1 April 2015.

 The values of all properties in respect of which rates are payable are shown in the Local Rating List, which can be viewed online at the Valuation Office Agency.

 National non-domestic rating multiplier